Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Do all waste types have an assigned code?

-Yes, although in some cases it is necessary to analyze their composition to choose the correct one.
+Yes, although it is sometimes necessary to analyse the waste's composition to choose the right code, especially for "mirror entries".

 Who is responsible for assigning the code?

-The waste producer is the only legally responsible party, although they may rely on waste managers or consultants for support.
+The waste producer is legally responsible for its correct identification, although it can rely on authorised operators or consultancies.

 Paula Otero